antshc/testing/MicroserviceTestingStrategyV2.md

 * Test request validations and Authentication attributes

 #### When to run
-* should run in the PR gate pipeline
+* should run in the pipeline

 ## Contract tests
 * Developers should cover internal microservices HTTP clients [pact](https://github.com/pact-foundation/pact-net)